-I love finding creative ways to bring the holidays into the classroom.
-With February 14th around the corner, here are my top 9 favorite Valentine’s Day inspired activities to use with middle school English students!
+I love finding creative ways to bring the holidays into the classroom without sacrificing content.
+When Cupid comes around, I love breaking out these fun Valentine’s Day inspired activities with my middle school English students.

 Let’s be honest, grammar is not the most exciting topic for middle schoolers.
 I try to make grammar instruction fun during Valentine’s Day by having students correct Cupid’s social media updates.
 Students read the update, find the errors, correct them, and give reasons for the corrections.

-Try an anti-Valentine’s day twist by getting your students to write the perfect break-up letter or text message!
+Try an anti-Valentine’s day twist by getting your students to write the perfect break up letter or text message!
 After students learn about what a perfect break up letter looks like, they develop two fictional characters and create a deal-breaking issue in their relationship.
 Have students do some pre-writing to develop the couple’s relationship, personality traits, and relationship issues.
 Then, after they create an outline for the letter or text message, they can start writing the heartbreaking message.
-Try this in your classroom by clicking here.

 Help your students find a novel to read by sending them on an online date with a book.
 Scroll down to learn how this activity works.